 Manchester Museum

-The Manchester Museum boasts beautifully curated exhibitions that invite visitors to step back in time and learn about fascinating cultures throughout the ages and from all over the world.
+The Manchester Museum boasts beautifully curated exhibitions that invite you to step back in time and learn about fascinating cultures throughout the ages and from all over the world.
 The museum also has child-friendly exhibitions for the little ones.

 Old Trafford Museum